Confluence Tables

 Differences vs Simple Table (standalone)

-- Simple Table macro: imports external data (CSV, JSON, XLSX) as a new table inside the macro.
+- Simple Table macro: imports external data (CSV, JSON, XLSX) into a new table.

-- Simple Table (Bodied): wraps an existing Confluence table and upgrades it in-place.
+- Simple Table (Bodied): enhances an existing Confluence table in place.

 Want to try it in your site?
 InstallSimple Tables for Confluence from the Atlassian Marketplace.